-The FWRI reported on October 4, 2024, that Karenia brevis, the Florida red tide dinoflagellate, was not observed in any samples collected within the District region.
+The FWRI reported on October 4, 2024, that Karenia brevis, the Florida red tide dinoflagellate, was not observed at bloom concentrations in samples collected within the District region over the past week.

 Water Management Recommendations

 Lake stage is in Zone D. Current climatological and hydrological conditions are normal.
 The LOSOM release guidance suggests up to 2,000 cfs release at S-79 to the Caloosahatchee River Estuary and no releases at S-80 to the St. Lucie Estuary.